ezramechaber/subway-bot/README.md

-# Subway Bot
+# MTA Alerts => Threads

 Hi, this is a fun lil bot that scrapes NYC MTA subway information for delays, and then posts the update to Threads.
+You can follow it at [@nycsubwayalerts](https://threads.net/@nycsubwayalerts) (including in the Fediverse!), and follow me at [@ezra](https://threads.net/@ezra).

 I made this in a couple days leveraging my shoddy knowledge of javascript and Cursor.sh / Claude Sonnet to work around what I don’t know.
 There was a lot of script monkey-ing here.